 - Initiate, facilitate, and moderate classroom discussions.

-History Professors with little to no experience tend to make between $36730 and $51270 while the more experienced ones make over $93450 per year.
+History Professors with little to no experience tend to make between $40600 and $55410 while the more experienced ones can earn over $99860 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A History Professor is to move to a higher paying state like CA. Right now, the highest paying states for History Professors are CA, MA, MI, NY and IL.
+One of the easiest ways to increase your salary as a Postsecondary History Teacher is to move to a higher paying state like DC.
+Right now, the highest paying states for History Professors are DC, RI, CA, NH and MA.

-3 other factors that can increase your salary as A History Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary History Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other History Professors what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other History Professors what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Pros and Cons